 First, the WVHCA erred in finding there is an unmet need for Medicaid Personal Care services in Putnam or Fayette County.
 Second, the WVHCA erred in finding that granting this application would not result in duplicative services and a waste of resources.
-Lastly, the WVHCA erred in finding that a granting of this CON will not affect other services provided to elders in these counties.
+Third, the WVHCA erred in finding that a granting of this CON will not affect other services provided to elders in these counties.
+Lastly, WVHCA erred in granting this application while Elder Aide was in litigation with the state for Medicaid fraud.
 Granting this application is in direct contradiction to the requirements set forth in both West Virginia Code and the rules promulgated by the Health Care Authority.
 Furthermore, the WVHCA biased conduct in this matter should strip it of its discretion in this matter.

-Petitioners ask that the WVHCA's decision granting Village Caregiving's application be reversed, and that the CON application be denied.
+Petitioners ask that the WVHCA's decision granting Elder Aide 's application be reversed, and that the CON application be denied.